Mary Louise Coulouris: Career

 Coulouris established a home and studio in Strawberry Bank, Linlithgow, West Lothian in 1976.
 Commissions included murals at the Linlithgow railway station (1985) and the Royal Edinburgh Hospital (1990); a series of watercolors for the House of Lords (2004), and a set of watercolors inspired by poetry for the Royal Free Hospital (2008); rug design for the Scottish Poetry Library (1999) and tapestries for Yale College, Wrexham (2002).

 Coulouris was a fellow of the Royal Society of Painter-Printmakers.
 As a member of the League of Socialist Artists, she participated in "United We Stand", a 1974 London exhibition about mining, which featured works by coal miners and professional artists.

 In addition to painting, printmaking, and design, Coulouris wrote two short plays with her son, Duncan Wallace.

 Personal life

-Mary Louise Coulouris married Scottish engineer Gordon Wallace in 1971; they had two children.
+Coulouris married Scottish engineer Gordon Wallace in 1971; they had two children, Saro Wallace (archaeologist), and Duncan Wallace.
 The couple had a second home in Hydra, Greece, where Coulouris painted seaside scenes.

 Death

-Mary Louise Coulouris died in 2011 in Edinburgh, Scotland, aged 72, from motor neurone disease.
+Coulouris died in 2011 in Edinburgh, Scotland, aged 72, from motor neurone disease.
 A biography written by her husband was published in 2015.